SebastianWenger/Getting-and-Cleaning-Data-Course-Project/README.md

 ###Step4:
 -------

-* Unnecessary characters are removed from feature names.
+* Unnecessary characters such as "-" or "()" are removed from feature names.

-* Feature names are added to its corresponding column.
+* Feature names are added to their corresponding column.

 ###Step 5:
 -------